afletch00/Cosmx_WTA/README.md

 - Explore a spatial single-cell pancreas dataset
 - look at different cells types within the pancreas
 - Look at where genes are located within certain cells
+- Look at clusters and gene expression
 - Run a quick differentially expressed gene analysis
-- visualize DEGs with a volcano plot
+- Visualize DEGs with a volcano plot
 - Allow you to explore the dataset on your own